Travel to Napa Valley

 Your Napa Team

-There are four commercial airports that are close to Napa Valley, depending on which is most convenient for you:
+There are four commercial airports close to Napa Valley:

 - San Francisco International Airport (SFO) - 60 miles to Napa